📝 Food safety and HACCP · ⏱️ 3 min read

 How do I prevent my team from making mistakes when I'm not there?

-How often should I check whether my team is following the agreements?
+How often should I verify my team follows food safety protocols?

 What if a team member consistently ignores HACCP rules?